-I have read and understand the Levittown School District Extra-Curricular Code of Conduct and this form.
-I accept my responsibilities to them.
-I request and give my permission for to participate in any and all Extra-Curricular activities.

-Signature of Parent
+I have read and understand the Lev this form.
+I accept my responsibile ittown School District Extra-Curricular Code of Conduct ties to them. and Signature of Student Date this form.
+I accept my respon ittown School District Extra-Curricular Code of Conduct sibilities to them.
+I request and give my permission any and all Extra-Curricular activities.
+Signature of Parent Date • cipate in try-outs, practice or contests until this sign the school.
+Please sign above, detach from the Code